Your rights if you share rented accommodation

 Who can live with me?

 It's your responsibility to make sure that your landlord knows who is living in the property with you.
 Most tenancy agreements give your husband, wife or partner and other members of your family the right to live in your home with you.
-Even if the tenancy agreement doesn't say anything about this, these people may still have a right to live with you because of their relationship with you.
+Even if the tenancy agreement does not say anything about this, they might still have a right to live with you because of your relationship.
 However, if you want to let out rooms in the property to other people, you will have to ask your landlord's permission.

 What rights do I have if the tenancy is not in my name?

-If you live with one or more people who have a tenancy with the landlord but you don't, you are effectively a subtenant of the main tenant(s).
+If you live with one or more people who have a tenancy with the landlord but you do not, you are effectively a subtenant of the main tenant(s).
 This means that the person who has made an agreement with the landlord:

 is your landlord